abstiger/krproject/README.md

     > to `configure`.
 Various other options are also supported – pass
     > `--help` for more information on them.

-## License
+# License

-krproject is primarily distributed under the terms of the MIT license.
+krproject is distributed under the terms of the MIT license.

 see LICENSE for details.

+# Thanks

+Special thanks to Jennifer who named it, :)

+Have fun with it~ :P